otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 adaptation of organisms to novel conditions, was restricted to organisms for which resequencing projects produced a dense battery of genetic markers at a significant cost.

-The limits to using whole genome sequencing for population genomic studies will gradually fade as the costs of second generation sequencing continue to drop.
-However, currently using complete genome re-sequencing will not be feasible for many studies because costs are still significant and analysis remains challenging.
+The limits to using whole genome sequencing for population genomic studies will gradually fade as the costs of sequencing continue to drop.
+However, using complete genome re-sequencing is currently not feasible for many studies because costs are still significant and analysis remains challenging.
 Luckily, many population genomic studies can use an alternative approach called genotype-by-sequencing that occurs by the sequencing of reduced representation libraries (RRL), and subsequent identification and scoring of SNPs and inference of haplotypes.
-Although they do not provide complete genomic information, these approaches provide a sufficient picture via data on hundreds of thousands of SNPs and haplotypes spread across a genome at a fraction of the cost of complete resequencing.
+Although they do not provide complete genomic information, these approaches provide data on hundreds of thousands of SNPs and haplotypes spread across a genome at a fraction of the cost of complete resequencing.

-One such approach is called Restriction-site Associated DNA sequencing (RAD-seq), which has been used to identify signatures of selection, produce high density genetic maps, help assemble genomes, and be useful for studies of allelic specific transcriptional profiling.
+One such RRL approach is Restriction-site Associated DNA sequencing (RAD-seq), which has been used to identify signatures of selection, produce high density genetic maps, help assemble genomes, and be useful for studies of allelic specific transcriptional profiling.
 Because these data are relatively new, and the sample sizes of sequences